Football Association of Republika Srpska: First League Champions

 The association had its own Championship since 1995.
 The First League of the Republika Srpska which is the top tier is played in a league system where clubs meet all other in two rounds twice, once as host another as visitor being at the end the club with the major number of points proclaimed the Champion of Republika Srpska.
 After 2002 the top clubs of the First league are promoted to the Premier League of Bosnia and Herzegovina.
 Currently, the First League of RS and the First League of FBiH form the second national tier of Bosnia and Herzegovina league system.
 For more information on the current format look into Bosnia's Premier League of Bosnia and Herzegovina.
 Below are the results from the seven seasons before the merge.
 Note none of these champions were recognized by FIFA or UEFA and could not participate in any European club competitions.

+Players

 List of presidents

 A list o the presidents of the Football Association of Republika Srpska since its foundation on 5 September 1992 until the present day.